 Because your child now has teeth and is weaned, they are very used to eating a variety of foods with a wide range of textures.
 The top incisors are used for biting and those pre-molars are used for grinding it up.
 With the canines coming (especially on the top) the food often rubs in this area which can be very sensitive and which will then cause further pain.
 You may find that your child will steer clear of the likes of biscuits or toast when they are suffering but will welcome cold cucumber, yoghurts and plenty of milk.
 If you are still breastfeeding you may find that they latch on far more often for the comfort (speaking from experience!!)

-The pain caused by the canines cutting results in even less sleep than normal I find because laying down applies pressure to the ears and face which can just increase that pain and make your child wake or struggle to go off.
+I’ve always found that the pain caused by the canines cutting results in even less sleep than normal because laying down applies pressure to their ears and face which can increase that pain and make your child wake or struggle to go off.
 Classic signs are crying or screaming (wow, William has screamed with these ones) and staring, like really staring into space and their eyes just not closing.
 It’s like they just can’t relax due to the discomfort and so keep themselves awake with it.
 I’ve found that co-sleeping has really helped us this week as has giving the medicines that usually work on teething problems at least half an hour before bedtime to give them all time to work.

 So there we have it, plenty of reasons why canines are the worst teeth to cut and why I cannot wait for it all to be over.

 Have you experienced any of these teething signs before?